 • tonsils.

-Oral candidiasis occupies a leading place in relation to all localizations of this ailment in the gastrointestinal tract.
-Candidal stomatitis very often affects newborns, adults who use dentures.
+Oral candidiasis occupies a leading position in relation to all localizations of this disease in the gastrointestinal tract.
+Candidal stomatitis very often affects newborns and adults who use dentures.

-Due to the presence of white cheesy plaque in the oral cavity, candidal stomatitis is also called "thrush".
-At the initial stage, candidiasis stomatitis has the following characteristic symptoms:
+Due to the presence of white cheesy deposits in the oral cavity, candidal stomatitis is also called “thrush”.
+Candidal stomatitis at the initial stage has the following characteristic symptoms:

-• swelling of the mucous membrane of the gums, cheeks, tongue;
+• swelling of the mucous membranes of the gums, cheeks, tongue;

-• when the lesions are drained, white curdled deposits appear, which increase in size over time;
+• when the lesions merge, white cheesy deposits appear, which increase in size over time;

-Oral candidiasis does not cause fever or swollen lymph nodes.
+Oral candidiasis does not cause increased body temperature or swollen lymph nodes.

-If chronic candidiasis stomatitis is present, then it has its own manifestations:
+If candidal stomatitis of a chronic form is present, then it is characterized by its own manifestations:

-• rough, more densely adjacent to the affected mucous membrane;
+• coarse deposits more closely adjacent to the affected mucosa;

-• after removing the film, erosion forms under them;
+• after removing the film, erosions form underneath them;

 • an increase in the size of the tongue, covering its surface with deep grooves.

-Oral candidiasis that affects only the corners of the mouth is formed due to the spread of yeast bacteria from the affected area.
+Oral candidiasis, which affects only the corners of the mouth, is formed due to the spread of yeast bacteria from the affected area.
 It is characterized by the presence of erosions or cracks of a grayish-white hue with clear boundaries.
-Lip candidiasis has a bluish tint in the area of the red border of the lips, peeling in the form of grayish plates.
+Candidiasis of the lips has a bluish tint in the area of the red border of the lips, peeling in the form of grayish plates.

-If we are talking about a disease such as candidiasis of the tongue, then its symptoms are very similar to the manifestations of a fungal infection of the throat.
-An ailment occurs in the form of stomatitis, bleeding wounds and ulcers form on the mucous membrane.
-After a certain time, white bubbles and films appear on the site of these wounds.
-Gradually, candidiasis of the tongue spreads and captures an ever larger surface.
+If we are talking about a disease such as candidiasis of the tongue, then its symptoms are very similar to those of a fungal infection of the throat.
+The disease occurs in the form of stomatitis, bleeding wounds and ulcers form on the mucous membrane.
+After a certain time, white bubbles and films appear at the site of these wounds.
+Gradually, candidiasis of the tongue spreads and covers an increasingly larger surface.

-Stomach candidiasis is a type of visceral candidiasis.
+Gastric candidiasis is a disease that belongs to the type of visceral candidiasis.
 It is formed for the following reasons: peptic ulcer, low acidity of gastric juice.

-Intestinal candidiasis is a consequence of long-term therapy with modern antibiotics.
+Intestinal candidiasis is a consequence of prolonged therapy with modern antibiotics.
 Intestinal candidiasis is accompanied by the following symptoms:

 • flatulence;